zeitlosein/Movies2Go/README.md

 # Movies 2 Go

-Movies 2 Go is a Movie inventory / sales system that features CRUD (Create, Remove, Delete, Update) functionality.
+Movies 2 Go is a Movie inventory / sales system that features CRUD (Create, Remove, Delete, Update) functionality that I built.
 When items are chosen and put through the Order function, prices are calculated automatically (tax is applied as well) and the orders are updated within a SQL Database.

 # Angular7